GFR WEEKLY UPDATE

-The under 16s are away to Longniddry Villa Colts on Sunday.
+The under 15s are away to Longniddry Villa this Sunday.
 Transport times to be confirmed at training.